IMF cash in bag, a debt moratorium may give Ukraine what it needs

 IMF research has found sovereign spreads returned to pre-crisis levels faster after reprofiling exercises, compared to when the face value of bonds was cut, while the time taken to regain market access was also shorter, Burgess noted.

-“There is a potential cost and the question is whether the cost is bigger than the benefit,” he said.
-“It’s a thin line.”
-(Additional reporting by Marc Jones and Chris Vellacott in London; Editing by Mark Trevelyan)
+Additional reporting by Marc Jones and Chris Vellacott in London; Editing by Mark Trevelyan and Toby Chopra